rslunde/rslunde.github.io/_pages/research.md

 <i>Summary:</i> We show that sample splitting remains asymptotically valid under
 appropriate dependence conditions.
 In addition, we prove a non-stationary central limit theorem by combining the Dependent Lindeberg Method of Bardet et al. (2008) with a phenemonon involving the variance of weakly dependent sequences.
-Using this central limit theorem, we also demonstrate the validity of a block-multiplier bootstrap under &theta;-dependence and mean-stationarity.
+Using this central limit theorem, we also demonstrate the validity of a block- multiplier bootstrap under &theta;-dependence and mean-stationarity.

 <i>Keywords:</i> time series, weak dependence, sample splitting, central limit theorem, non-stationarity, bootstrap

 Robert Lunde and Cosma Rohilla Shalizi (2017).
 [Bootstrapping Generalization Error Bounds for Time Series.](https://arxiv.org/pdf/1711.02834.pdf)  <i>In revision</i>.

-<i>Summary:</i> We establish conditions under which a bootstrap estimator of the generalization error produces
+<i>Summary:</i> We establish conditions under which a bootstrap estimator of the generalization error may be
-valid confidence intervals for the risk of a time series model.
+used to construct valid confidence intervals for the risk of a time series model.
 We show that autoregressive models satisfy the conditions in our theorem even when the model is badly misspecified.
 We also show that empirical processes formed by splitting a &beta;-mixing process in half are asympotically independent.

 <i>Keywords:</i> time series, statistical learning, empirical processes, bootstrap